 Treatment and Care

-There is no cure for HD at present but symptoms can be managed with timely multidisciplinary support including: neurology, genetic services, neuropsychiatry, neuropsychology, neuro-rehabilitative therapies (physiotherapy, speech & language, dietetics, occupational therapy) and specialist care.
+There are currently no therapies to effectively treat the underlying causes of HD but symptoms can be managed with timely multidisciplinary support including: neurology, genetic services, neuropsychiatry, neuropsychology, neuro-rehabilitative therapies (physiotherapy, speech & language, dietetics, occupational therapy) and specialist care.
 Much can be done to improve the quality of life of a person with HD and their family members.

 Maintaining a healthy body weight is essential because people who are under weight lose muscle mass and therefore feel weaker, become more apathetic or depressed and are more prone to catching infections.
 Exercise, social and psychological support can help manage a persons physical and mental well-being.
 Medication should be reviewed regularly to ensure it remains effective in treating symptoms over the course of the illness.
 For more information see the HD Handbooks on the Information page.